dogweather/stable_profile/README.md

 ```

-I that the above output every time I run stable-profile; that's the real added value of this gem.
+I get the above output every time I run stable-profile; that's the real added value of this gem.